John Standing: Early life

 Standing was born in London, the son of Kay Hammond (née Dorothy Katherine Standing), an actress, and Sir Ronald George Leon, 3rd Baronet, a stockbroker descended from Sir Herbert Leon, the builder of Bletchley Park.
 He succeeded his father as the 4th baronet in 1964, but does not use the title.
-The Leon family were, until 1937, owners of Bletchley Park, the country house in Buckinghamshire used in the Second World War as a code-breaking centre.
+The Leon family were, until 1937, owners of Bletchley Park.
+After the government acquired it, the country house in Buckinghamshire was used in the Second World War as a code-breaking centre.

-He was educated at Eton College and Millfield School, Somerset.
-He served in the King's Royal Rifle Corps as a second lieutenant, before going on to study at the Byam Shaw School of Art in London.
+Leon was educated at Eton College and Millfield School, Somerset.
+He did his National Service in the King's Royal Rifle Corps as a second lieutenant from 1954 to 1955, when he transferred to the Territorial Army.
+Later he studied at the Byam Shaw School of Art in London.

 Career

-Standing began his career in Peter Brook's 1955 production of Titus Andronicus starring Laurence Olivier and wife Vivien Leigh and later played leading parts in Oscar Wilde's The Importance of Being Earnest, Christopher Fry's Ring Round the Moon, A Sense of Detachment by John Osborne, and Noël Coward's Private Lives, with Maggie Smith.
+Standing began his theatre career in Peter Brook's 1955 production of Titus Andronicus starring Laurence Olivier and his wife Vivien Leigh.
+He later played leading parts in Oscar Wilde's The Importance of Being Earnest, Christopher Fry's Ring Round the Moon, A Sense of Detachment by John Osborne, and Noël Coward's Private Lives, with Maggie Smith.
 He was nominated for an Olivier award (1979) for Close of Play at the National Theatre.

 He made his film debut in The Wild and the Willing (1962), going on to appear in King Rat (1965), Walk, Don't Run (1966), The Psychopath (1966), The Eagle Has Landed (1976), The Elephant Man (1980), Nightflyers (1987), Mrs Dalloway (1997) and A Good Woman (2004).

 One of his first major television roles was as Sidney Godolphin in the BBC twelve-part serial, The First Churchills (1969).
 Other television appearances include Tinker, Tailor, Soldier, Spy (1979); the ITV sitcom The Other 'Arf (1980–84), with Lorraine Chase; The Choir (1995) and King Solomon's Mines (2004).
 In the United States, he made guest appearances in numerous weekly programmes including L.A.
 Law, Civil Wars and Murder, She Wrote, and co-starred briefly with Robert Wagner and Samantha Smith in the action series Lime Street (1985).
 In 1976, he also appeared opposite Peter O'Toole in the little-seen BBC thriller film, Rogue Male, directed by Clive Donner.

 He appeared in the horror film Nightflyers (1987) adapted from a short story by George R. R. Martin.
 In 2002, he had a speaking credit on Lost Horizons, the second studio album from the British electronic duo Lemon Jelly.
 On track 1, "Elements", he lists the basic “elements" that make up the world: ash, metal, water, wood, fire and sky.
 On track 3, "Ramblin' Man", Standing reads a long list of various locations around the world, ranging from small Sussex villages to major world capitals.

 In July 2010, it was confirmed that he would be appearing as Jon Arryn in the HBO series Game of Thrones, based on Martin's A Song of Ice and Fire novels.